We are required to provide annual notices to our families and community.

 - Grade level

 - Dates of attendance

-- Name, address and telephone listing of the parents/guardians
+- Names of the student's parents/guardians

 - Student photo/video for school approved publication and/or social media

 - Most recent educational agency or institution attended